MrYamiTsu/Giga-Balatro_Mod/README.md

 ## Credits

-- le_dugs for ideas and support
+- le_dugs for a lot of ideas
 - frogggy18 for some balance change